tossinramen/shapes_api/README.md

 Most AIs exist on their own isolated platforms, but Shapes offers a unified toolkit that makes cross-platform AI social interactions simple, consistent, and delightful.

-1. **Create social AI agents everywhere**: Deploy consistent agent identities across multiple platforms with an open, extensible framework that grows with your needs.
+1. **Create social AI agents everywhere**: Deploy Shapes across multiple platforms with an open, extensible framework that grows with your needs.

 2. **Cross-platform memory**: Maintain both short-term and long-term memory across all platforms, allowing your agents to remember conversations and relationships regardless of where interactions occur.